Judson Wade Bishop: Charge at Missionary Ridge

-During the Battle of Missionary Ridge, in Tennessee, Bishop personally led the 2nd Minnesota alongside other regiments of the XIV Corps in an uphill assault, which resulted in the Union gaining control of an important rail center, and breaking the Confederate line.
+During the Battle of Missionary Ridge in Tennessee, Bishop led the 2nd Minnesota alongside other regiments of the XIV Corps in an uphill assault, which resulted in the Union gaining control of an important rail center and breaking the Confederate line.

 The 2nd Minnesota's brigade commander Colonel Ferdinand Van Derveer described Bishop's assault as follows:"My brigade moved at once with cheers and a hearty good will, the 2nd Minnesota occupying a position in the first line.
-The precipitous ascent, the enemy's sharpshooters in front and the terrific enfilading artillery fire upon each flank, were forgotten in their eager haste to storm the heights - As my men sprang over the works, the enemy's cannoniers were caught in the act of loading, and were bayonetted or driven off before they could fire their pieces.
+The precipitous ascent, the enemy's sharpshooters in front and the terrific enfilading artillery fire upon each flank, were forgotten in their eager haste to storm the heights - As my men sprang over the works, the enemy's cannoneers were caught in the act of loading, and were bayonetted or driven off before they could fire their pieces.
 Five guns were found here in position and captured by the brigade two (2) by the 2nd Minnesota and three (3) by the 35th Ohio.
 The larger part of the enemy retired along the ridge towards the left, vigorously pursued and driven near half a mile".'

 2nd Minnesota Monument atop Missionary Ridge on DeLong Reservation (Chattanooga).

-For his bravery in leading the charge of the 2nd Minnesota, Bishop was recommended to the rank of Colonel by Colonel Newell Gleason, the commander of the 2nd Brigade, 2nd Division, XIV Corps.
-Major Calvin S. Uline and Captain Clinton A. Cilley were also recommended for the promotions of Lieutenant Colonel and Major respectively.
+For his bravery in leading the charge of the 2nd Minnesota, Bishop was recommended for promotion to colonel by Colonel Newell Gleason, the commander of the 2nd Brigade, 2nd Division, XIV Corps.
+Major Calvin S. Uline and Captain Clinton A. Cilley were also recommended for promotion to lieutenant colonel and major respectively.
 Colonel Gleason wrote in a July 14, 1864 letter to Adjutant General of Minnesota Oscar Malmros:"I take this opportunity to state that the 2nd Minnesota Veteran Volunteer Infantry is regarded as one of the very best organizations in the service, and that the above named officers are especially deserving of promotion for their efficiency and strict attention to duty.
 The good of the service and justice to these officers require that the regiment be filled to the minimum, in order that a full quota of field officers may be mustered".

 Atlanta Campaign and Carolinas

-Bishop was promoted to the rank of Colonel of the 2nd Minnesota after the resignation of the regiment's longtime leader, Mexican–American War veteran Colonel James George on June 29, 1864.
-On June 7, 1865, Bishop was brevetted with the rank of Brigadier general for meritorious services rendered during the conflict.
-For the remainder of the war although still a Colonel in rank, Bishop commanded the 1st Brigade, 3rd Division, XIV Corps with Lieutenant Colonel Calvin S. Uline serving as the 2nd Minnesota's impromptu commander until being mustered out on July 11, 1865, in Louisville, Kentucky.
+Bishop was promoted to colonel of the 2nd Minnesota after the June 29, 1864, resignation of the regiment's longtime leader, Mexican–American War veteran Colonel James George.
+On June 7, 1865, Bishop was brevetted to the rank of brigadier general for meritorious service during the conflict.
+Bishop commanded the 1st Brigade, 3rd Division, XIV Corps with Lieutenant Colonel Calvin S. Uline serving as the 2nd Minnesota's impromptu commander until being mustered out on July 11, 1865, in Louisville, Kentucky.